What is Illinois' evidence-based funding (EBF)?

 Pipeline for the Advancement of the Healthcare Workforce (PATH)

 The healthcare sector, already grappling with worker shortages, faced exacerbated challenges due to the COVID-19 pandemic.
-To address this, the PATH program for FY2024 was introduced.
-With an anticipated funding of $25 million, the program aims to support individuals in nursing and select healthcare pathways.
+To address this, the PATH program was introduced in 2023.
+With an anticipated annual funding over $10 million, the program aims to support individuals in nursing and select healthcare pathways.
 The funding methodology includes a base funding of $100,000 per district, with additional amounts based on program completions in eligible healthcare programs.
 The program also emphasizes equity, targeting underrepresented student groups and incumbent workers.

 Illinois Educator Workforce Amidst the Pandemic